mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 Type "it" for more
 ```

-*Views* allow us to create *vertical and horizontal slices of our collection*.
+*Views allow us to create vertical and horizontal slices of our collection*.
 What do we mean by a *horizontal and vertical slice*? *Vertical slicing is performed through the use of a project stage*, and other similar stages that change the shape of the document being returned.
-Here we've vertically sliced our document to only retain the accountType field.
-Vertical slices will change the shape being returned, but not the number of documents being returned.
+Here we've *vertically sliced our document to only retain the accountType field*. *Vertical slices will change the shape being returned, but not the number of documents being returned*.

 Horizontal slicing is performed through the use of match stages.